Fried Oyster Mushrooms

 Fried Oyster Mushrooms on small plate with dipping sauce

-Can These Be Made in the Air Fryer?
+Can You Make These in the Air Fryer?

 Yes!
 I get this question a lot and I’m so glad the answer is “yes!”
 The texture will look slightly different but the crunch you’re looking for will still be there.

-To air fry these, coat them as instructed in the recipe card below, then thoroughly spray both sides of each breaded oyster mushroom with a neutral oil.
+To air fry these, coat them with the batter as instructed in the recipe card below, then thoroughly spray both sides of each breaded oyster mushroom with a neutral oil like Olive oil or vegetable oil.
 Cook for 10 minutes at 400°.

 Fried Oyster Mushrooms with brown hand dipping